kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
 All the manipulation in the book is done with <code>document.all</code>...<code>document.getElementById()</code> isn't mentioned at all.

 <h3>...Then Came Love For The DOM</h3>
 <code>document.getElementById()</code> was part of the DOM Level 2 specification that didn't reach Candidate Recommendation until 2000.
-So a 1999 book <em>not</em> covering it makes sense but once that spec achieved Candidate Reco status, things changed.
+So a 1999 book <em>not</em> covering it made sense but once that spec achieved Candidate Reco status, things changed.

 Using <code>document.getElementById()</code> as the main entry point for DOM manipulation exposed developers to the DOM API as a whole.
 And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.